zebrunner/legacy-documentation/docs/guide/test_runs_and_sessions.md

 On the Test Runs page, for every test launch you can see:

-* Test suite name and type
+1. Test suite name and type.
-* Environment
-* Platform/browser
+2. Environment.
+3. Platform/browser.
-* The number of passed, skipped, failed, etc. tests
+4. The number of passed, skipped, failed, etc. tests.
-* Execution time.
+5. Execution time.
+6. Settings (the 3-dot button).

 ### Filter test runs